tradingstrategy-ai/docs/source/glossary.rst

     Standard Deviation

         Standard deviation is a statistical measure that quantifies the dispersion or variability of a data set around its mean (average).
-In finance and investment, standard deviation is often used as an indicator of risk or volatility.
+In finance and investment, standard deviation is often used as an indicator of risk or :term:`volatility`.
 A higher standard deviation indicates greater variability in the data set or more volatility in a financial asset, while a lower standard deviation indicates less variability or lower volatility.

         Example: For the data set [1, 3, 3, 6, 7, 8, 9], the standard deviation is 2.92

-        Usage: In financial markets, standard deviation is commonly used as a measure of an asset's volatility, which helps investors and traders understand the asset's risk profile.
+        Usage: In financial markets, standard deviation is commonly used as a measure of an asset's :term:`volatility`, which helps investors and traders understand the asset's risk profile.
 A higher standard deviation implies more unpredictability in price movement, signaling higher risk, while a lower standard deviation indicates less risk and more stable returns.

         Standard deviation and volatility are closely related concepts, especially in the context of finance.
 Volatility is essentially a practical application of standard deviation, often used to gauge the risk associated with different financial instruments.

         See also

+        - :term:`Volatility`

         - :term:`Mean`